-This topic describes how to make an High-speed Service Framework (HSF) call.
+This topic describes how to make a HSF call.

-In one HSF call process, the HSF consumer initiates a request to the HSF provider, and returns the result returned by the HSF provider to the user.
-This process involves multi-thread interaction and different domain objects in HSF.
+In one HSF call, the HSF consumer initiates a request to the HSF provider over the network, and returns the result returned by the HSF provider over the network to the user.
+This process involves multi-thread interaction, and different domain objects in HSF.

 Note The request communication object uses the HSF protocol and contains multiple items, such as the request ID, that are irrelevant to the request object.